microsoft/azure-devops-auth-samples/JavascriptWebAppSample/README.md

 * Http-server.
 You can download [NPM http server](https://www.npmjs.com/package/http-server) if you need one.
 * An Azure Active Directory (AAD) tenant.
 If you do not have one, follow these [steps to set up an AAD](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-howto-tenant)
 * A user account in your AAD tenant
 * A VSTS account backed by your AAD tenant where your user account has access.
-If you have an existing VSTS account not connected to your AAD tenant follow these [steps to connect you AAD tenant to your VSTS account](https://www.visualstudio.com/en-us/docs/setup-admin/team-services/manage-organization-access-for-your-account-vs)
+If you have an existing VSTS account not connected to your AAD tenant follow these [steps to connect your AAD tenant to your VSTS account](https://www.visualstudio.com/en-us/docs/setup-admin/team-services/manage-organization-access-for-your-account-vs)

 ## Step 1: Clone or download vsts-auth-samples repository